 Entry materials will not be returned.
 Incomplete entries will not be

 considered.
-Required materials can be submitted digitally on a CD.
+Required materials can be submitted digitally.

 All film submissions must be shipped prepaid and packed in proper